lemlac/mulem/docs/reference.md

 | __Safe (`T?`)__ | `.member` | `.[index]` |
 | __Raw (`T`)__ | `^.member` | `^[index]` |

+`?:` can also work on pointers, but know that it only returns a **copy** of what a pointer is referencing, not the reference itself.
+Use it if you only care about the value and not the reference.

 ### Questions `T?` and Exclamations `T!E`

 These are Mulem's 2 built-in monadic types.